 Holy Thursday in Iceland

 Unlike many other countries, Holy Thursday is a holiday in Iceland.
-But not to fret, it is akin to a regular Sunday.
+But not to fret; it is akin to a regular Sunday.
 The liquor store will be closed, and other stores and places are generally closed on Sundays.
 Other places will most likely be open.

 Good Friday and Easter Sunday in Iceland

 Until 2019, it was forbidden by law to have a public celebration of any kind on Good Friday and Easter Sunday (and Christmas Day).
-But in June that year, it was abolished.
+But in June of that year, it was abolished.
 That doesn’t mean that everything will be open.
-Most stores will be closed as well as many restaurants.
+Most stores will be closed, as well as many restaurants.
 Bars will not open until late in the evening in most cases.